BassemMagdi0007/LinkedList-C-MIPS/README.md

 # LinkedList-C-MIPS
-Mapping the linked-list data structure scripted in C to MIPS assembly language
+Mapping the linked-list data structure scripted in C into MIPS assembly language
 -------------------------------------------------------------------------------

 To run MIPS code:<br />